alphajuliet/chordal/README.md

 # Chordal API

-A simple musical API focusing on chords.
-For a list of the available chords, see the first API call below.
+A simple musical API focusing on enumerating named chords and scales.

+For chords, a list of the available chords is found from the first API call below.
 It includes most major and minor chords, including sevenths, diminished/augmented, and suspended chords.
 A variety of alternative names are also catered for, e.g. maj7 = major7 = maj7th = major7th

+Similarly, for scales, a list of known scales and modes can be requested, and then a specific one requested with a given root note and optional transposition.

 ## API